 The Gospel of Thomas holds significant importance due to its ability to shed light on the beliefs of the Gnostics.
 Gnosticism, a spiritual movement during the early Christian era, emphasised the existence of a higher reality beyond the physical world.
 Gnostics believed that through acquiring specialised knowledge and engaging in specific practices, an individual could access a spiritual realm.
 The Gospel of Thomas offers a distinctive viewpoint on the life and teachings of Jesus, contributing to our understanding of Gnostic thought.
 By exploring this text, scholars gain valuable insights into an alternative interpretation of Jesus’ message and the spiritual landscape of the time.

 What does the Teaching of Thomas say?

-Scholars have long debated the authenticity of the Gospel of Thomas.
-While there is no unanimous agreement, most scholars believe that it is a genuine early Christian text.
-The text contains unique and interesting teachings that are not found in other canonical gospels.
-Some believe that these teachings may be evidence of early Gnostic beliefs, while others believe that they represent an earlier form of Christianity that was suppressed by the mainstream church.
-Whatever its origins, the Gospel of Thomas is an intriguing and valuable piece of Christian literature.
+The authenticity of the Gospel of Thomas has been a subject of scholarly debate.
+While consensus has not been reached, most scholars consider it to be an authentic early Christian text.
+The Gospel of Thomas offers unique and intriguing teachings that are not found in the canonical gospels.
+Some scholars propose that these teachings may reflect early Gnostic beliefs, while others suggest that they represent an earlier form of Christianity that was suppressed by the mainstream church.
+Regardless of its origins, the Gospel of Thomas remains a valuable and captivating piece of Christian literature.

 The Kingdom of God is inside you

-– Whoever keeps this teaching will be rewarded by God.
+- Conversely, those who keep this teaching will be rewarded by God.